lucassaid/react-headless-agenda/README.md

   }
 ]

-// we'll display the current week from its start. `startDate` is basically the day you see at the left of the calendar.
 <Agenda
   startDate={startOfWeek(new Date())}
   events={events}
 />
 ```

 This is a controlled component.
 The agenda will NOT have an "inner" state in sync with `events` or `startDate`.
-Instead, it will fire an event for you to update `startDate` when needed.
-You'll find more of this in the examples, but for now bear with me for the rest of the components:
+Instead, it will fire an event for you to update your state when needed.
+You'll find more of this in the docs.

 <br>

-## `<Columns>`
+## `<Days>`

 It lets you render whatever you need to, for each day.
 For example, let's render its name and number: